Figueira slams PNC/R for moral collapse, ethnic division, betrayal of national duty - Guyana Chronicle

 JERMAINE Figueira has lamented the shameful dereliction of national duty, moral collapse, and ethnic division with the People’s National Congress/ Reform (PNC/R).

-The departure of Figueira, a respected figure in Region Ten, signaled deepening fractures within the party’s upper echelons and raises urgent questions about its direction, credibility, and future stability.
+The departure of Figueira, a respected figure in Region Ten, signalled deepening fractures within the party’s upper echelons and raises urgent questions about its direction, credibility, and future stability.

 What was once a platform for unifying vision now flirts perilously with sectarian dogma, the former Member of Parliament said.